 I did.

+French first.
+English.
+Dutch.
+German.
+Japanese.
+It wasn't same with all them. it no longer belonged to me.
 The foreign crowds flocked to see the masterpieces.
 All of them stopped at the Mona Lisa.

-I always did, because nothing else felt more of eternity when you wanted to fall in love during football season.
+I always did, because nothing else felt more of eternity, when you wanted to fall in love during football season.

 Even in Paris.